workadaptive/content/_articles/not-a-real-developer.md

 Two weeks.
 One person (me, not a real developer).
 Working solution.

 The scrappy part?
 I didn't architect it properly first.
-I didn't write formal specs.
-I didn't design the database schema on paper.
+Didn't write formal specs.
+Didn't design the database schema on paper.

 I just started.
 Described what I needed.
 Iterated as I learned.
 Adapted as the real requirements emerged.